 To start identifying your anxiety triggers, follow these steps:

-1. Write down a list of your symptoms: Everyone's anxiety will manifest differently, so how is yours manifesting?
-Is it in muscle tensions and stomach issues?
-Or is it with racing thought and difficulty concentrating?
+- Write down a list of your symptoms: Everyone's anxiety will manifest differently, so how is yours manifesting?
+Is it in muscle tension and stomach issues?
+Or is it with racing thoughts and difficulty concentrating?

 It is essential to take time to identify any patterns that may be contributing to your anxiety, such as stressors, life events, or other mental health issues.
 All in all, high anxiety symptoms can be difficult to identify and treat.
 Still, focusing on self-care and understanding of any underlying patterns makes it possible to manage your symptoms effectively.
 Taking the time to address this issue could significantly improve your quality of life in the long run.